apache/rocketmq-externals/rocketmq-console/doc/1_0_0/UserGuide_EN.md

 # RocketMQ User Guide

 ## OPS Page
-* You can change console's namesvrAddr here
+* You can change console's namesrvAddr here
 * You can change the value of useVIPChannel  here (if you rocketMQ version < 3.5.8,the value of useVIPChannel should be false)

 ## DashBoard Page